Hud (prophet): Historical context

 The other tribes said to be present at this time in Arabia, were the Thamud, Jurhum, Tasam, Jadis, Amim, Midian, Amalek Imlaq, Jasim, Qahtan, Banu Yaqtan and others.

 The Quran gives the location of ʿĀd as being Al-Aḥqāf (ٱلْأَحْقَاف).
 It is believed to have been in South Arabia, possibly in eastern Yemen and/or western Oman.
-In November 1991, a settlement was discovered and hypothesized to be Ubar, which is thought to be mentioned in the Qur'an as Iram dhāt al-ʿImād ("Iram of the Pillars" or "Iram of the tentpoles"), and may have been the capital of ʿĀd.
+In November 1991, a settlement was discovered and hypothesized to be Ubar, which is thought to be mentioned in the Qur'an as Iram dhāt al-ʿImād ("Iram of the Pillars" or "Iram of the Columns"), and may have been the capital of ʿĀd.
 One of the members of the original expedition, archeologist Juris Zarins, however, later concluded that the discovery did not represent a city called Ubar.
 In a 1996 interview on the subject, he said:

 If you look at the classical texts and the Arab historical sources, Ubar refers to a region and a group of people, not to a specific town.
 People always overlook that.
 It's very clear on Ptolemy's second century map of the area.
 It says in big letters "Iobaritae".
 And in his text that accompanied the maps, he's very clear about that.
 It was only the late medieval version of One Thousand and One Nights, in the fourteenth or fifteenth century, that romanticised Ubar and turned it into a city, rather than a region or a people.

 The Moroccan mystic Abdulaziz ad-Dabbagh gives detailed information about Hud: According to him, alludes to the fact that Hud was sent to the second ʿAd tribe, which lived after Noah.
 The first 'Ad tribe had a messenger named Huwayd, whose message was to be revived by Hud, and the tribe was destroyed with stones and fire by God.
 Hud was Eber's son (see Eber in Islam for his genealogy) and Iram was the name of one of the tribes of 'Ad, specifically the one Hud was sent to (see Iram in the Qur'an).